confluentinc/cp-docker-images/docs/installation/replicator.rst

     Now that the second replicator connector is up and running, it should replicate data from ``bar`` topic on ``source-b`` cluster to ``bar.replica`` topic on the ``dest`` cluster.

 #.
-Read data from ``bar.replica`` topic to check if the connector is replicating data properly followed by describing the
+Read data from ``bar.replica`` topic to check if the connector is replicating data properly.
-    topic to verify that the destination topic was created properly.
-You should see output similar to the previous step.

-    #.
-Run the following commands on your terminal (Make sure you have exited the ``docker exec`` command prompt):

     .. codewithvars:: bash

             docker run \
               --net=host \
               --rm \
               confluentinc/cp-kafka:|release| \
-              kafka-console-consumer --bootstrap-server localhost:9072 --topic bar.replica --from-beginning --max-messages 1000
+              kafka-console-consumer --bootstrap-server localhost:9072 --topic bar.replica \
+              --from-beginning --max-messages 1000

+    Verify that the destination topic was created properly.
+You should see output similar to the previous step.

     .. codewithvars:: bash

             docker run \
               --net=host \